julidr/kuro-bot/README.md

 !current_events
 ```

-- **events_announcements**: Allow you to set the channel where you want to receive events notifications and the role of
+- **events_announcements**: Allow server admins to set the channel where they want to receive events notifications and
-  these notifications.
+  the role of these notifications.
 If no rol is specified then it will use `@everyone`. <br><br>
   First value is the channel name, second value the role name.

 ```